EducationalWave

 Blood doping, which typically involves the artificial improvement of red blood cell production through methods such as erythropoietin (EPO) administration or blood transfusions, is prohibited in competitive sports.
 The World Anti-Doping Agency (WADA) enforces strict regulations against such practices, categorizing them as violations of fair play.

-Related Pros and Cons of Living in Glendale Ca
+Related Pros and Cons of Fission

 WADA's Prohibited List explicitly outlines substances and methods that are banned in and out of competition.
 Blood doping falls under the category of "doping methods," which includes manipulation of blood and its components.